ermagherdchips/PolSocNotes/Lecture13-Social-Mobility.md

 * Creating myths around education and what it offers - when called out as a myth, no one minds...
 * Failing to address child poverty and social mobility
 * Education on its own cannot address structural inequalities

+Readings on some of these marketisation topics are in Dissertation / Readings / HE-WP / Routledge Handbook of Sociology of Higher Education